StephanDollberg/stephandollberg.github.io/projects.md

 ## [Dict](https://github.com/stephandollberg/dict)

 Cache friendly open addressed hash table implementation in C++. `dict` is supposed to be a drop-in replacement for `std::unordered_map`.
-It's goal is to offer a performance boost while providing an almost standard conforming interface.
+Its goal is to offer a performance boost while providing an almost standard conforming interface.

 Currently, we see a speedup of at least a factor of two in almost all tests (in some even more).
 The only test in which we perform worse is the case of very heavy clustering and lookup failure.